 Barbossa: Punished we were, the lot of us!
 Disproportionate to our crimes!

-The second adaptation of The Punisher (2004).
+- The second adaptation of The Punisher (2004).
 When the Big Bad's son is killed during a bust that Frank took part in, he and his wife decide to take his revenge by killing Frank's entire extended family.
 This becomes worse when you realize that Frank wasn't the one who shot him, and he was only shot because he was stupid enough to pull a gun out when he had a dozen SWAT surrounding him.
-The Punisher could also be accused of this, depending on whether or not you believe him when he says he's driven by punishment instead of vengeance.

-Rat Race has some.
+- Rat Race has some.
 Taxi driver lost some money after a botched football game.
-When the referee of said game enters his cab, the driver goes into the desert, takes the referee's shoes and socks and abandons him there.
+When the referee of said game enters his cab, the driver goes into the desert, takes the referee's shoes, socks and pants and abandons him there.
 Cheating on a helicopter pilot leads to this.
 And God help you if you don't buy a squirrel.

-In The Replacement Killers, Triad boss Terrence Wei puts out a contract on Officer Zedkov's seven year old son.
+- In The Replacement Killers, Triad boss Terrence Wei puts out a contract on Officer Zedkov's seven year old son.
 Zedkov's crime?
-Killing Mr. Wei's son in a drug bust.
-The son Zedkov begged to NOT go for the gun because he did not want to shoot him.
+Killing Mr. Wei's son, a grown and unrepentant Triad gangster, in a drug bust.
+The son Zedkov begged NOT go for the gun because he did not want to shoot him.
 That might not be too bad, but when John Lee refuses the contract on a seven year old boy, Wei orders the execution of Lee's mother and sister back in China.